Variational approach to the two-dimensional Bose polaron: Introduction

 A particularly interesting aspect of the Bose polaron is its relationship to few-body bound clusters involving the impurity and several bosons from the medium.
 Unlike the widely studied Fermi polaron~\cite{Massignan2013,Scazza2022,Parish2023}---an impurity immersed in a fermionic medium---the Bose polaron does not feature any transitions in its ground state, and thus the polaron can continuously change its character from a weakly dressed impurity to a state that has strong few-body correlations.
-In a three-dimensional (3D) system, where three particles can bind to form Efimov trimers~\cite{Naidon2017}, it was shown in Ref.~\cite{Yoshida2018PRX} that the behavior of the Bose polaron at strong interactions is characterized by the size of the ground-state trimer and that the polaron energy is a universal function of the Efimov three-body parameter~\cite{Braaten2006} for sufficiently low boson densities.
+In a three-dimensional (3D) system, where three particles can bind to form Efimov trimers~\cite{Naidon2017}, it was shown in Ref.~\cite{Yoshida2018PRX} that, in the case of the equal-mass system, the behavior of the Bose polaron at strong interactions is characterized by the size of the ground-state trimer and that the polaron energy is a universal function of the Efimov three-body parameter~\cite{Braaten2006} for sufficiently low boson densities.
 The existence of Efimov trimers depends strongly on dimensionality, being absent in the ideal two-dimensional (2D) case~\cite{Bruch1979,Lim1980} and suppressed under realistic transverse confinements~\cite{Levinsen2014b}.
-This means that the properties of the 2D Bose polaron may be expected to be independent of microscopic short-range details, and fully characterized by the interparticle spacing of the medium relative to the impurity-boson and boson-boson scattering lengths.
+This means that, unlike the 3D Bose polaron, the properties of the 2D Bose polaron do not depend on the introduction of a three-body parameter~\cite{Berninger2011}, and are instead fully characterized by the interparticle spacing of the medium relative to the characteristic length scales of the interactions such as the impurity-boson and boson-boson scattering lengths.
 On the other hand, the system supports the formation of two- and three-body bound states at any scattering length~\cite{Bruch1979,Pricoupenko2010,Levinsen2015review}, unlike the 3D case, and one might therefore wonder how these bound states affect the polaron.
-The 2D Bose polaron has been previously investigated using the Fr{\"o}hlich model \cite{Casteels2012,Pastukhov2018-2}, a variational approach for light-matter coupled polarons~\cite{Levinsen2019}, a mean-field approach \cite{Hryhorchak2020}, a non-self consistent $T$-matrix approximation approach \cite{Castillo2023}, QMC \cite{Ardila2020}, and renormalization group theory \cite{Isaule2021}.
+The 2D Bose polaron has been previously investigated using the Fr{\"o}hlich model \cite{Casteels2012,Pastukhov2018b}, a variational approach for light-matter coupled polarons~\cite{Levinsen2019}, a mean-field approach \cite{Hryhorchak2020}, a non-self-consistent $T$-matrix approximation approach \cite{Castillo2023}, QMC \cite{Ardila2020}, and renormalization group theory \cite{Isaule2021}.
 However, the detailed connection between few- and many-body physics for the 2D Bose polaron in an ultracold atomic gas remains unexplored.